compsocialscience/summer-institute/2026/melbourne/people.md

 ![Daniel Angus](/assets/images/dan_angus.jpg){: width="200" }
 **QUT Digital Media Research Centre (DMRC)**

 Prof. Daniel Angus is Professor of Digital Communication and Director of the Digital Media Research Centre (DMRC) at Queensland University of Technology.
-A Chief Investigator in the ARC Centre of Excellence for Automated Decision-Making & Society (ADM+S), he develops computational methods—including visualisation, natural language processing, and topic modelling for the study of communication, media, and digital platforms.
+A Chief Investigator in the ARC Centre of Excellence for Automated Decision-Making & Society (ADM+S), he develops computational methods—including visualisation, natural language processing, and topic modelling—for the study of communication, media, and digital platforms.

 [More about Daniel Angus](https://research.qut.edu.au/dmrc/people/daniel-angus/)